European forests have been growing by 1,500 football pitches every day!

 Paper is a uniquely-renewable and sustainable product.
 The main raw material, trees, are grown and harvested in a carefully controlled and sustainable way – so successfully that European forests, where most of the raw material comes from, have grown by an area the size of Switzerland in just 10 years.

-Between 2005 and 2015, European forests grew by 44,000 Square Kilometres – that’s an area bigger than Switzerland and amounts to over 1,500 football pitches of forest growth every day!
+Between 2005 and 2020, European forests grew by 58,390 Square Kilometres – that’s an area bigger than Switzerland and amounts to 1,500 football pitches of forest growth every day!

-The most common pressures causing deforestation and severe forest degradation are: large and small-scale agriculture; unsustainable logging; mining; infrastructure projects; and increased fire incidence and intensity
+The most common pressures causing deforestation and severe forest degradation are: large and small-scale agriculture; unsustainable logging; mining; infrastructure projects; and increased fire incidence and intensity”WWF, Deforestation Fronts website, 2018

 In some countries, particularly in the tropics, there are issues over land rights and natural forest conversion to industrial plantations which are a cause of concern to the paper industry, NGOs and consumers alike.